 In the eyes of the law, any debt that precedes the marriage remains the responsibility of the individual who took it.
 Even so, handling any debts that you may have as a couple may help you achieve the debt-free milestone sooner.
 Not only should married couples split finances but also share liabilities.

 The specifics of how to handle personal debts depend on your circumstances.
 However, generally, it’s a good practice to share the responsibility of paying off any loans, mortgages, debts either of you may have brought into the marriage.
+Discuss how you want to handle personal debts

 Sound financial planning for newly married couples doesn’t just mean managing your money well.
 It also means leveraging the various tax and other financial benefits to optimize your financial standing.
 So, make the effort to educate yourself on marriage and taxes.
 These, of course, vary from country to country.